by Texas Homesteader ~

 - Interesting Christmas gift idea – homemade luffa soap

-Luffa has a longer maturation date.
-It’s said they need about 4 months of warm weather to produce properly.
+Luffa has a long maturation timeframe, they need about 4 months of warm weather to produce properly.

-So I’ll often start them in my Indoor Greenhouse to give them a jump-start.
-Then I plant the seedlings in the garden with the rest of my veggie plants when the danger of frost has passed.
+So if you have a short growing season you may want to start them inside to give them a jump-start.
+Then plant the seedlings in the garden when the danger of frost has passed.

 Young Luffa Are Edible